Scholarship Program Descriptions & Applications

-The Ohio Department of Education's Choose Ohio First Scholarship is available for students seeking a bachelor’s degree in the STEMM disciplines (Science, Technology, Engineering, Mathematics, and Medicine).
-Franklin University's Computer Science (CS) and Management Information Sciences (MIS), Information Technology (ITEC), Information Security (ISEC), and Web Development (WEBD) programs have been approved for this competitive scholarship which will be funded jointly by the Ohio Department of Higher Education and Franklin University.
+The Ohio Department of Higher Education's Choose Ohio First Scholarship is available for students seeking a bachelor’s degree in the STEMM disciplines (Science, Technology, Engineering, Mathematics, and Medicine).
+Franklin University's Computer Science (CS), Management Information Sciences (MIS), Information Technology (ITEC), Information Security (ISEC), and Web Development (WEBD) programs have been approved for this competitive scholarship which will be funded jointly by the Ohio Department of Higher Education and Franklin University.